williambq/AppNoticeSDK-Android/README.md

       * In the case where onTrackerStateChanged is called and the app has already started trackers that are not turned off, either turn them off at this point, or inform the user that the applicable trackers will be disabled when the app is next started.
       * Notice that the provided sample code above, the code to initialize AdMob, has been moved into a new manageTrackers method to facilitate the various ways it can be managed.
 It also includes an example of how to turn this tracker off.

-  8. The startConsentFlow method takes these parameters:
+  8. The AppNotice constructor takes these parameters:
       * FragmentActivity activity: This is your activity from which this method is being called, usually your main/start-up activity.
 It will usually be “this” or “this.getActivity”.
 This can also be subclasses of FragmentActivity, like AppCompatActivity or ActionBarActivity.
-      * int company_id: The company ID assigned to you by Ghostery.
+      * int company_id: The Company ID assigned to you by Ghostery.
-      * int pub_notice_id: The Pub-notice ID of the configuration created for this app.
+      * int app_notice_id: The App Notice ID of the configuration created for this app.
+      * boolean useRemoteValues:
+        * False (recommended): Use local resource values where possible.
+In this case, the only information used from the JSON data is the “bric” parameter to determine if the flow is for Implied Consent or Explicit Consent, and the Mobile Tracker data array.
-      * boolean useRemoteValues: True = Try to use the App Notice consent dialog configuration parameters from the service.
+        * True: Try to use the App Notice consent dialog configuration parameters from the service.
 If the parameters can't be retrieved or are missing, the parameters defined in the resource files will be used.
-False = Use local resource values where possible.
-In this case, the only information used from the JSON data is the “bric” parameter to determine if the flow is for Implied Consent or Explicit Consent, and the Tracker data array.
+(You will need to have your Ghostery Customer Service Manager enter appropriate values in this App Notice Configuration.)

 5. You can start the Manage Privacy Preferences activity directly from a menu or settings screen in your app by calling this method from a button or menu click handler (Note: This assumes appNotice has been initialized as shown earlier):